kingparra/hpfp/09_-_lists/notes.rst

 the cons data constructors in a spine without forcing evaluation of the arguments to those constructors.

+Evaluation of the spine proceeds down the spine.
+However, constructing the list (when that is necessary) proceeds up the spine.

 9.8.1 Using GHCi's :sprint command
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^